steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
 *Hooks for the Backend*

 Blueprint is a middleware for Express that syncs frontend state to your backend so you can build server-hooks rather than endpoints.
 Server-side hooks operate just like React hooks.
 They have access to your frontend state, execute on dependency changes, trigger re-renders, and are type-safe.
-Building with server-side hooks allows devs to create cohesive applications with less code.
+Building with server-side hooks allows devs to create complex applications with straightforward code.

 #### How to Get Started?